stackable-sh/cqlalchemy/README.md

 inspired by Michael Bayer's excellent SQLAlchemy, and the original implementation of the storage APIs in Google App Engine for Python (Memcached & Datastore).

-CQLAlchemy has excellent test coverage, and is production ready.
+CQLAlchemy has excellent test coverage (actual tests against C*, not mocked), and is production ready.

 Quickstart